jido/Arcadam/Quirks.md

 ~~~

 This document is really broken.
 Because of the non-indented line, the code block ends early.
 The document writer probably intended to include the non-indented line in the code block but the intended end block delimiter becomes a start block delimiter instead.
+Also an empty line is missing after the end delimiter.

-Hopefully that issue is easy to spot for writers.
+Hopefully the issue is easy to spot for writers.

 ```
   A code block